dv516/dv516.github.io/about.md

 header: "About me"
 ---

-I am a first year PhD candidate at Imperial College London, where I also completed my MEng in 2020, and I am expected to graduate in 2024.
+I am a PhD candidate at Imperial College London, where I also completed my MEng in 2020.
+I am expected to graduate in 2024.

  Throughout my undergrad experience, I have had a wide exposure to mechanistic modelling of bioprocesses and numerical methods.
-But it was my year abroad at Columbia University and my industrial internships (BASF and ExxonMobil) that taught me the importance of digitalisation and especially data-driven and Machine Learning techniques in tomorrow's process industries.
+But it was my year abroad at Columbia University and my industrial internships (BASF and ExxonMobil) that taught me the importance of digitalisation and especially data-driven techniques in tomorrow's process industries.

-Currently, I am a part of [Dr. Antonio del Rio Chanona](https://www.imperial.ac.uk/people/a.del-rio-chanona)'s [Optimisation and Machine Learning for Process Engineering](https://www.imperial.ac.uk/optimisation-and-machine-learning-for-process-engineering/about-us/) (OptiMl_PSE) group, co-supervised by [Prof. Nilay Shah](https://www.imperial.ac.uk/people/n.shah).
+Currently, I am a part of [Dr. Antonio del Rio Chanona](https://www.imperial.ac.uk/people/a.del-rio-chanona)'s [Optimisation and Machine Learning for Process Engineering](https://www.imperial.ac.uk/optimisation-and-machine-learning-for-process-engineering/about-us/) (OptiML_PSE) group, co-supervised by [Prof. Nilay Shah](https://www.imperial.ac.uk/people/n.shah).

 ## Research interests